gsun1729/BioFlow/dev_log.rst

 -  In case we are calling time-consuming parsers from several location, we might want to insert "singleton" module into the block, that performs all the parsings only once per program run.

+verify it works with the pre-0.3 branch of scikits-sparse: https://github.com/njsmith/scikits-sparse .git

 Documentation and description: